An SMU Email account is provided to all faculty and staff. For more information on email services click here: Service Information

 Technical Support & Consulting

 The IT Support Services department offers support for all University computers, services and applications on Mac and PC platforms.
-The Help Desk is located on the 4th floor of Blanton and is open Monday through Thursday from 7:30 am-6:30 pm and Friday from 7:30 am-5:30 pm.
+The Help Desk is located in Fondren Library West and is open Monday through Thursday from 7:30 am-6:30 pm and Friday from 7:30 am-5:30 pm.
 You can place your request for services or support by contacting the Help Desk via phone at 214-768-4357, via email at firstname.lastname@example.org, or online at help.smu.edu.

 SMU classrooms are equipped with a variety of technology devices for instructional use.
 Faculty may request emergency support during class sessions by dialing a special phone number posted in each of the classrooms, and a technician is dispatched immediately.
 Faculty may also request training or assistance in using a variety of classroom technologies including podcasting, classroom response systems and more.